dorenel/Real-Time-Bus-Tracker/README.md

 4. Clink on the bus marker to see the detail information about the specific bus.

 ## Roadmap
-- Add more different bus routes to the map.
+- Add more different bus routes to the Boston map.
-- Track the buses from a different city.
+- Track the buses from different cities.

 ## License
     MIT License